They Knew: Victims Of Paedophile French Surgeon Blame Systemic Failure - UrduPoint

 It is unclear what the ARH investigation found, but it led to the closure of the obstetric and surgery wards in Quimperle in June 2007.

-A decade later, allegations would emerge that Le Scouarnec raped or sexually assaulted more than 30 children at that hospital, including four in the single month of May before the closure.
+A decade later, allegations would emerge that Le Scouarnec raped or sexually assaulted more than 30 children at the hospital, including four the month before the closure.

 The surgeon left Quimperle, briefly working in another town in Brittany called Pontivy.